Research In Action

-As a developmental and behavioral pediatrician, I primarily care for children and teens with developmental disabilities, such as ADHD, autism spectrum disorders, intellectual disabilities, and learning disabilities, among other conditions.
+As a developmental and behavioral pediatrician, I primarily care for children and teens with neurodevelopmental differences, such as ADHD and autism, as well as intellectual disabilities, learning disabilities and other developmental disabilities.
 Much of our focus in clinic is the early childhood years, where interventions may be the most effective.
 However, as our kids grow, so do their needs, and an emerging area of research is in the transition to adulthood period.
 Issues in the transition to adulthood period very much include driving.

 For my teen patients, driving is not always a given and parents are often concerned about whether their teens are fit to drive.
 But we also know how important driving is in giving teens the ability to function independently in society -- the primary reason why parents come to see us in the first place.
 So for my practice, driving is a critical issue that I almost always discuss.

-When considering why teens with developmental disabilities might be at risk for driving, I think it’s really helpful to consider three aspects of driving:
+When considering why teens with neurodevelopmental differences might be at risk for driving, I think it’s really helpful to consider three aspects of driving:

 - Driving as a set of skills